 The Surface Book is a hybrid, which means you can detach the screen and use it in Windows 10 Tablet Mode.
-Just hit the button next to the Delete key and the screen pops off.
+Just hit the button next to the Delete key and the screen pops off using a clever muscle wire mechanism.
 Apps such as Illustrator can be used in Tablet Mode as well, so the Surface Book is not only a super-powerful machine for video editing and 3D, it's also pretty much the ultimate sketchbook.

-Let’s look at the specs of the screen for a moment.
-The term 'Retina display' is bandied around a lot due to Apple’s excellent marketing, but for its 13.5-inch size the Surface Book packs in an incredible 3000x2000 pixels at 267ppi (Apple’s MacBook Pro is 2560x1600 at 232ppi).
+Let’s look at the specs of Microsoft’s PixelSense screen for a moment.
+The term 'Retina display' is bandied around a lot due to Apple’s excellent marketing, but for its 13.5-inch size the Surface Book packs in an incredible 3,000 x 2,000 pixels at 267ppi (Apple’s MacBook Pro is 2,560 x 1,600 at 232ppi).

 The screen is absolutely stunning.
-Beautiful.
-Microsoft’s PixelSense tech means that it’s thin, bright, and hugely responsive to touch and stylus control.
-Putting the resolution all the way up does result in some pretty dang small icons, but when editing using the Surface Pen it’s simply a joy to use.
+It’s thin, bright, and hugely responsive to touch and stylus control.
+Putting the resolution all the way up does result in some pretty small icons, but when editing using the Surface Pen it’s simply a joy to use.

 All this means that the Surface Book races through simple tasks in Photoshop, Affinity Designer and doesn’t struggle one bit with more complex video projects in Premiere.

 There are two batteries – one in the tablet and one in the main body.
 The tablet part only lasts around 4 hours, but with both batteries you’ll get around 10-11 hours of use.
 Microsoft originally quoted up to 16 hours, but we never got that much out of it, especially when watching video or using creative apps.